eclipse-sumo/sumo/docs/web/docs/Theory/Traffic_Simulations.md

 space-discrete (bottom) simulation**

 Almost every simulation package uses its own model for vehicle movement.
-Almost all models are so-called *"car-following-models"*: the behaviour of the driver is herein meant to be dependent on his distance to the vehicle in front of him and of this leading vehicle's speed.
+Almost all models are so-called *"car-following-models"*: the behavior of the driver is herein meant to be dependent on his distance to the vehicle in front of him and of this leading vehicle's speed.